Announcements:

 Overview of the UPSC Civil Engineering Optional Syllabus

-The comprehensive list of subjects in the UPSC civil engineering syllabus for 2025 tests applicants’ technical proficiency.
-Additionally, it is separated into two main papers that draw from two distinct aspects of civil engineering.
+On the whole, the comprehensive list of subjects in the UPSC civil engineering syllabus for 2025 tests applicants’ technical proficiency.
+Additionally, it is separated into two main papers that draw from two distinct aspects of civil engineering.Β

 • Paper 1:

-• Focuses on fundamental themes.
+• Significantly focuses on fundamental themes.

 • Covers topics such as engineering mechanics and material strength.